Bears (film): Plot

 When summer comes, so does the yearly salmon run.
 Dozens of bears gather along salmon streams on the coast & the rivers, especially the Great Falls, where only adult males are allowed, to get the best of the run before it ends.
 This also leads in an increase in dominance fights between Magnus and Chinook.
 Sky, meanwhile, is looking for a different place to find food, the Golden Pond, where bears can make the best of the salmon run peacefully.
-After feasting on washed up mussels & rock eels in a hidden sanctuary, & the cubs having their first taste of salmon while going up river towards, a raven leads Sky and her two cubs to the direction of the Golden Pond just in time to save the brown bear family from their starvation.
+After feasting on washed up mussels and rock eels in a hidden sanctuary, and the cubs having their first taste of salmon while going up river towards, a raven leads Sky and her two cubs to the direction of the Golden Pond just in time to save the brown bear family from their starvation.
 She and her cubs leave Katmai and head north to Lake Clark National Park and Preserve, where the Golden Pond awaits, filled with salmon.
 After the family fill themselves on the riches of the feast, they head back to Katmai as winter approaches.
 When the first snow arrives, all the bears head back up the mountains to their dens to sleep out the harsh cold winter.
 The cubs have learned a lot from their first year which will greatly help them for the rest of their lives.